-In our trials, the purple beans are all among the earliest and heaviest yielders.
-Royal Burgundy emerges very well under cool conditions, with strong, tall, purple-stemmed plants producing an abundance of light lavender flowers and clusters of round straight, 6" beans.
-Eaten raw, they are a dark midnight purple, very juicy and crunchy with great flavor.
-They acquire a deep green color when cooked, much more dramatic than that of most green varieties.
-2 oz packet (approx. 200 seeds).
+The Royal Burgundy Bush Bean grows very well under cool conditions with strong, tall, purple-stemmed plants producing an abundance of pretty lavender flowers and clusters of round, straight 6” beans.
+Eaten raw, they are dark purple, very juicy, and crunchy with great flavor.
+The Royal Burgundy Bush Bean acquires a deep green color when cooked, much more dramatic than most green varieties.
+Disease Resistance-Common Bean Mosaic

 Outside Sowing: After the last frost with soil temperatures above 60ºF.
 Sow 2-3” apart.
 Planting in soil under 60ºF results in poor germination.

 How much does a packet plant: 25-foot single row